LPF9000/reconfigurable-computing-2/lab3/report.md

 **Fmax = 173.79 MHz**

-New path is in the FIFO count signal:
+New critical path is in the FIFO count signal:

 ![](./images/crit_2.png)